alex-kalanis/kw_connect/README.md

 # Python Usage

 1.)
-Connect the "kw_connect\connect" into your app.
+Connect the "kw_connect.connect" into your app.
 When it came necessary you can extends every library to comply your use-case; mainly for describe your searched inputs.